hitz-zentroa/Odesia-Struct/README.md

 python3 -m src.train train_configs/gemma2B_LoRa.yaml
 ```

+If you want to enable model quantization, you can set `quantization:4` in the training configuration file.

 > Warning: Our inputs are very long, as we use many few-shot examples.
 Therefore, training requires a lot of VRAM and might be very slow.
 You can reduce the number of few-shot examples by modifying the __init__ default parameter for every task in [src/tasks](src/tasks).